-12.14 So-called 'Honour-Based Violence' (including Female Genital Mutilation and Forced Marriage) Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
+Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
 It is illegal in the UK and a form of child abuse.
 As of October 2015, the Serious Crime Act 2015 (Home Office, 2015) introduced a duty on teachers (and other professionals) to notify the police personally of known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18.
-Portico Academy Trust will operate in accordance with the statutory requirements relating to this issue, and in line with 'Multi-Agency Statutory Guidance on Female Genital Mutilation' (HMG, April 2016) and existing local safeguarding procedures.
+Our school will operate in accordance with the statutory requirements relating to this issue, and in line with 'Multi-Agency Statutory Guidance on Female Genital Mutilation' (HMG, July 2020) and existing local safeguarding procedures.

-Our staff within the Trust are alert to the possibility of a girl being at risk of Female Genital Mutilation (FGM), or already having suffered FGM.
+Our staff are alert to the possibility of a girl being at risk of Female Genital Mutilation (FGM), or already having suffered FGM.
 Victims of FGM are likely to come from a community that is known to practise FGM.
 Staff should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.
-Warning signs that FGM may be about to take place, or may have already taken place, can be found in the 'SET procedures (2019)' and in the above guidance that can be found on the GOV.UK website.
+Warning signs that FGM may be about to take place, or may have already taken place, can be found in the 'SET procedures (2022)' and in the above guidance that can be found on the GOV.UK website.